BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/z-transform.md

 \end{equation*}

 We have $b_0 = b_1 = a_0 = 1$.
-Therfore the *transfer function* is determined by
+Therefore the *transfer function* is determined by

 $$H(z) = \frac{b_0 + b_1 z^{-1}}{a_0} = \frac{1 + z^{-1}}{1} = 1 + z^{-1}$$